vrachieru/commit-game/README.md

 ## How do I play?

 - Clone the repo and do a clean install.
-Or just [download the executable](https://github.com/vrachieru/commit-game/blob/master/bin/commit-game-1.0-SNAPSHOT-jar-with-dependencies.jar?raw=true)
 - Fire up a terminal (Linux/OSX) or cmd (Windows)
 - Navigate to the path of a git repository
 - Execute the jar by typing: java -jar /path/to/commit-game/commit-game-[version].jar